tasmota/docs/docs/Home-Assistant.md

 # Home Assistant

-[Home Assistant](https://home-assistant.io/) (Hass) is an open source home automation solution that puts local control and privacy first.
+[Home Assistant](https://home-assistant.io/) (HA) is an open source home automation solution that puts local control and privacy first.

 Tasmota communicates with Home Assistant using MQTT.
 Before going any further, make sure MQTT is [properly set up in Home Assistant](https://www.home-assistant.io/docs/mqtt/broker) and [in Tasmota](MQTT).